- Area: Santa Catalina Mountains - Top of the Mountain Hikes

 - Driving Time from Speedway/Campbell: 1 hour and 25 minutes

 - Vehicle Access: Paved Roads/Passenger Car (Mountain Road - be careful of weather conditions!).
-Last 0.5 miles is closed to motor vehicles in winter (December 15 to March 1 - dates subject to change depending on weather/conditions).
+Closed to motor vehicles in winter (December 15 to March 1 - dates subject to change depending on weather/conditions).

 Trails and Trailheads